apolyeti/calhacks10.0/README.md

-# Let It Out - CalHacks 10.0
+# Let It Out - FRONTEND

+Project for CalHacks 10.0

 ## Inspiration